 Regression - Substantial loss of any critical life skills.
 Some degree of loss in skills typically occurs with all children during normal school breaks and would not be considered substantial.
+The inability of the student to maintain an acquired skill in an identified goal area of concern when special education instruction or related services in an IEP goal area are interrupted and require and unreasonable amount of time for recoupment.

 Recoupment (Recovery) - The ability to recover a loss of skills in a reasonable time following a normal school break.
-Most children with disabilities recoup skills within 60 calendar days.
-Reasonable recoupment rates vary among individuals based on individual learning styles and rates, and accordingly, some children with disabilities may require more than 60 calendar days to recoup.
+Reasonable recoupment rates vary among individuals based on individual learning styles and rates.